dgaydukov/cert-aws/files/sa.md

 }
 ```
 To complete you should call `aws autoscaling complete-lifecycle-action --lifecycle-action-result=CONTINUE --instance-id=i-01b8eb322fb0e88e7 --lifecycle-hook-name=asg-ScaleInHook-1X3I4VRP056CX --auto-scaling-group-name=asg-VPC-A-ASG --profile=awssa`
+Termination policy - customizing how asg would terminate your instances:
+* Default
+* OldestInstance - remove oldest instances first, useful when you're upgrading the instances
+* OldestLaunchConfiguration - remove instances that have the oldest launch configuration, useful when you're updating a group and phasing out the instances from a previous configuration
+* NewestInstance - remove newest instance first, useful when you're testing a new launch configuration but don't want to keep it
+* ClosestToNextInstanceHour - remove instances that are closest to the next billing hour
+* OldestLaunchTemplate - remove instances that have the oldest launch template
+* AllocationStrategy - remove instances to align the remaining instances to the allocation strategy for the type of instance that is terminating (either a Spot Instance or an On-Demand Instance)
+Launch template - similar to launch configuration but with additional props like:
+* allows you to have multiple versions of a template
+* allowed to add multiple instance types instead of one single type (you can launch both Spot and On-Demand ec2)
+* provide more advanced features (dedicated hosts, )
 ASG (Auto Scaling group) - a collection of same ec2 managed by AS. if you delete ASG all instances of it's type would be deleted.
 You can configure SNS to get notification when your ASG scales out/in or replace unhealthy instance.
 LC (launch configuration) - template that ASG uses to launch new instances.
 One ASG use one LC.
 You can't modify LC, if you need to change some params you should create new LC and update your ASG.